Seednode/send/README.md

   version     Print version

 Flags:
-  -c, --count uint      number of times to serve the file -d, --domain string   domain to use in returned urls (default "localhost") -h, --help            help for send
+  -c, --count uint32    number of times to serve the file -d, --domain string   domain to use in returned urls (default "localhost") -h, --help            help for send
-  -l, --length int      length of url slug (and optionally obfuscated filename (default 6) -p, --port int        port to listen on (default 8080) -r, --randomize       randomize filename
+  -l, --length uint16   length of url slug (and optionally obfuscated filename (default 6) -p, --port uint16     port to listen on (default 8080) -r, --randomize       randomize filename
   -s, --scheme string   scheme to use in returned urls (default "http") -v, --verbose         log accessed files to stdout